oumeimaghnimi/Grounded_infrared_situation_recognition/models/supervised_paradigm/Training_from_scratch/object_detection/Detr_LSOTB/readme.md

-HungarianMatcher for Tracking
+HungarianMatcher for Tracking.
-Exemplar Transformers for tracking
+Exemplar Transformers for tracking.